HuskyDreaming/Hyclaims/README.md

 # 🗺️ Atlas

-Atlas is a work-in-progress land claiming system for Hytale servers, built with a strong focus on correctness, performance, and long-term maintainability.
+Atlas is a work in progress land claiming system for Hytale servers, built with a strong focus on correctness, performance, and long term maintainability.

 Because Hytale has not yet been released, Atlas is currently developed as a core library, with gameplay features being added progressively as the server API becomes available.